House of Bogdan-Mușat

 The House of Bogdan, commonly referred to as the House of Mușat, was the ruling family which established the Principality of Moldova with Bogdan I (c.
 1363–1367), giving the country its first line of Princes, one closely related with the Basarab rulers of Wallachia by several marriages through time.
 The Mușatins are named after Margareta Mușata, a daughter of Bogdan I, who married Costea.
-One theory proposes that that Costea was a member of House of Basarab.
+One theory proposes that Costea was a member of House of Basarab.

 The word mușat, which gives the dynasty its name, means handsome in Old Romanian dialects.

 Genealogy

 Recent studies, based on the careful consideration of existing documents and a recently discovered chronicle of Moldavia in Poland, managed to establish the most likely link between Bogdan I and his successors from the so-called house of Mușat, as well as the succession line and ruling periods of each prince from the 14th century.

 The following genealogical tree is an oversimplified version, meant to show only the ruling princes, their documented brothers and sisters, and the spouses/extramarital liaisons of those who had ruling heirs, following the conventions: